Resilience in Preschoolers

 Since everyone faces adversity at some point in life, DCRC’s mission is to promote protective factors and strengthen resilience for all children and the adults who care for them.
-Promoting resilience involves reducing risk factors and strengthening protective factors at the environmental, familial and within- levels.
+Promoting resilience involves reducing risk factors and strengthening protective factors at the environmental, familial and within levels.

-DCRC Promotes Protective Factors
+DCRC Promotes Within Protective Factors

-|Devereux Early Childhood Assessment - Preschool, Second Edition (DECA-P2)||Attachment/Relationships; Initiative; Self-Regulation|
+|Devereux Early Childhood Assessment - Preschool, Second Edition (DECA-P2)|

-- Initiative: the child’s ability to use independent thought and action to meet his or her needs.
+- Initiative: The child’s ability to use independent thought and action to meet his or her needs

 Promoting Resilience In Preschoolers

+By aggregating individual child level data, programs can also gain insights into common areas of strengths and needs for the classroom as a whole.
+The results can then inform more intentional and individualized practices that meet the unique needs of each child as well as the group.
 For more information about this resource designed to support early care and education professionals and families promote social and emotional health in preschool children, see the Devereux Early Childhood Assessment for Preschoolers (DECA-P2) and accompanying resources and professional development.